BurhanPipaliya/TrendyTech-CICD/README.md

 # TrendyTech-CICD

-Practice folder for Scala programming and Spark with Scala
+Scala programming and Spark with Scala